Troy police talk trick-or-treat troubles and safety tips

 Kyle Engstrom, of Troy, is a father and says he won’t let his son Nelson eat anything with the wrapper already torn.

-“We wouldn’t do anything that’s not pre-packaged…if it was homemade, we would probably be more careful,” says Engstrom.
+“We’d probably not do anything that wasn’t pre-packaged,” says Engstrom.
+“If it was homemade, we would probably be more careful.”

 “You want to make sure the packages are closed, and you’re not taking anything that’s homemade or anything like that.
 You can’t be too careful, nowadays you just want to really make sure you check those items before your kids get into them,” says DeWolf.